Leica X Typ 113 vs X Vario

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Leica X Vario (Typ 107) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X Typ 113 and the X Vario are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the X Vario does not have a direct predecessor.
+Both the X Typ 113 and the X Vario have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Typ 113 and the Leica X Vario?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.